tribakzero/BR360/README.md

 alert(prettyPrint); // Prints the values out
 ```

-In general terms, it uses the same function they use internally to get your records, then puts it into a hashmap to get the totals per user and then sends a human readable version of it to you.
+In general terms, it uses the same function they use internally to get your records, then puts it into a hashmap to get the totals by each user and then sends a human readable version of it to you.

 ## Credits